metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 rule, workspace settings are configured to show rulers in code editor.

-If you use some other code editor it's recommended you configure it according to these rules which are found in `.vscode`, `Config` and repository root directory.
+If you use some other code editor it's recommended you configure it according to these rules which are found in `.vscode` and `Config` directories.

 [Table of Contents](#table-of-contents)

 ### Development Guidelines

-Following link explains the must know style guidelines to write functions and commandlets:\
+The following link explains the must know style guidelines to write functions and commandlets

-[Cmdlet Development Guidelines][develop cmdlets]
+- [Cmdlet Development Guidelines][develop cmdlets]

-Following link describes general rules about PowerShell code style if you like reading, however keep in mind, it's not completely in line with this repository best practices:\
+The following link describes general rules about PowerShell code style if you like reading, however keep in mind, it's not completely in line with this repository best practices

-[The PowerShell Style Guide][powershell style]
+- [The PowerShell Style Guide][powershell style]

-Following links may help with exception and error handling:
+The following links may help with exception and error handling:

 - [Everything you wanted to know about exceptions][exceptions everything]
 - [Our Error Handling - GitHub][exceptions handling]

-Use risk mitigation features if applicable for functions that you write, see "Remarks" sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`:
+Use risk mitigation features if applicable for functions that you write, see `Remarks` sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`:

 - [Cmdlet.ShouldContinue][should continue]